Alpha Arrestin: Function

 The related β-arrestins are the best studied members of the arrestin family.
 They act as multi-faceted protein trafficking adaptors that bind to membrane proteins at the plasma membrane, including GPCRs, and interact with the AP-2 adaptin complex and clathrin to promote endocytosis of these membrane proteins. β-arrestins additionally regulate post-endocytic sorting of membrane proteins and act as signaling scaffolds by associating with several protein kinases to localize their activity.
-The α-arrestin’s functions are best characterized in the budding yeast Saccharomyces cerevisiae.Like the related β-arrestins, α-arrestins bind selectively to membrane proteins and promote their endocytosis in a signaling-dependent manner.
+The α-arrestin's functions are best characterized in the budding yeast Saccharomyces cerevisiae.
+Like the related β-arrestins, α-arrestins bind selectively to membrane proteins and promote their endocytosis in a signaling-dependent manner.
 However, the physiological roles and molecular mechanisms by which α-arrestins function are still emerging.
 Briefly, α-arrestins bind to membrane proteins and, via their L/PPXY motifs, bind the WW domain of the Rsp5 ubiquitin ligase.
 By binding to both the membrane protein and ubiquitin ligase, α-arrestins serve as a bridge between these two factors, bring the ubiquitin ligase into close-proximity with its membrane protein substrate.
 Ubiquitination of the membrane protein is a common signal that promotes endocytosis, acting as a molecular signpost that allows for interaction of the membrane protein with endocytic machinery containing ubiquitin-interacting motifs.
 Similar to their yeast relatives, mammalian α-arrestins bind ubiquitin ligases in the NEDD4 family using this same mechanism.
 The mechanism by which α-arrestins selectively recognize transmembrane proteins requires further study, but some α-arrestins possess a basic patch between their two arrestin-fold domains that interact with patches of acidic amino acids on the cytoplasmic face of target transmembrane proteins.
 The role of α-arrestins in protein trafficking is expanding and yeast α-arrestins localize to the trans-Golgi network (TGN) where they regulate sorting of membrane proteins.
 For example, upon exposure to glucose, the yeast α-arrestins Bul1 and Rod1 promote ubiquitination of the lactate transporter Jen1 to initiate endocytosis, but then Rod1 is essential for post-endocytic sorting of Jen1 to the multi-vesicular body (MVB) pathway.
 It is clear that α-arrestin activity is often tightly controlled by metabolic signaling pathways including those governed by the major nutrient sensing kinases TORC1 and AMPK.
 Thus, α-arrestins link cellular metabolic status with selective endocytosis of nutrient transporters to help cells adapt to nutrient availability.
 For example, the yeast α-arrestin Rod1 promotes endocytosis of the glucose transporter Hxt6 and the lactate transporter Jen1 in glucose replete conditions but under glucose starvation conditions Rod1 activity is impeded by phospho-regulation.
-However, in response to glucose starvation or treatement with 2-deoxyglucose, a toxic analog of glucose that disrupts cellular metabolism, Csr2 or Rod1, respectively, stimulate endocytosis of the low affinity, high capacity glucose transporters Hxt1 and Hxt3.
+However, in response to glucose starvation or treatment with 2-deoxyglucose, a toxic analog of glucose that disrupts cellular metabolism, Csr2 or Rod1, respectively, stimulate endocytosis of the low affinity, high capacity glucose transporters Hxt1 and Hxt3.
 In contrast, amino acid excess in yeast initiates endocytosis of the methionine or arginine amino acid transporters, Mup1 and Can1, respectively, and this requires the activity of Ecm21.
-In humans, theα-arrestins ARRDC3 and TXNIP are similarly nutrient regulated, being insulin-responsive; Inhibition of TXNIP by insulin diminishes the endocytosis of the glucose transporter GLUT4 and activation of TXNIP by the toxic glucose analog 2DG stimulates glucose transporter GLUT1 internalization in HepG2 cells.
+In humans, the α-arrestins ARRDC3 and TXNIP are similarly nutrient regulated, being insulin-responsive; Inhibition of TXNIP by insulin diminishes the endocytosis of the glucose transporter GLUT4 and activation of TXNIP by the toxic glucose analog 2DG stimulates glucose transporter GLUT1 internalization in HepG2 cells.
 Thus, α-arrestins are critical for fundamental responses to complex metabolic signaling networks present in mammals.